SharePointAcademy/SharePoint-Framework-SPFx/react-mvpconf-2020/README.md

 ### Add the part

-Once the solution is installed in the app catalog and the app has been added to the site, you should see it available to a page the webpart listaDevs.
+Once the solution is installed in the app catalog and the app has been added to the site, you should see it available to a page the webpart tabPalestras.